MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/audio-devices-troubleshooting.md

 ---
-title: Audio Devices Troubleshooting
+title: Audio devices troubleshooting overview
-description: Audio Devices Troubleshooting ms.date: 10/27/2022
+description: This section provides information on troubleshooting device drivers for device driver developers. ms.date: 10/27/2022
 ---

-# Audio Devices Troubleshooting
+# Audio devices troubleshooting overview

 This section provides information on troubleshooting device drivers for device driver developers.

-## Collecting Audio Driver Logs
+## Collecting audio driver logs

 To collect audio logs, follow the steps outlined in [Report problems, with logs, and suggest features, with the Feedback Hub](https://matthewvaneerde.wordpress.com/2016/09/26/report-problems-with-logs-and-suggest-features-with-the-feedback-hub/) on Matthew van Eerde's blog.